jonnytodorov/data-cleaning-with-python/README.md

 **Objective**

-Prepare messy automotives listing data for reliable reporting and analysis.
+Prepare messy automotive listing data for reliable reporting and analysis.

 **Tools Used**
 * Python